David Hamilton Seven Summits Print

 Tales from a reluctant seven summiter…

 When I started leading trekking and climbing expeditions to the Karakoram Himalaya in the late 1980's I had never heard of the 'seven summits'.
 A few years later when I began leading climbs to Kilimanjaro and ski expeditions to Elbrus I gradually became aware that these two peaks were part of the set.
 Over the years I built up 4 ascents of Kilimanjaro and 3 of Elbrus.
 Aconcagua is a popular guided peak, and one that most international guides will gravitate towards at some point, and I have been fortunate to lead 3 successful ascents.
 With two ascents of Everest under my belt I realised that I was more than half way to completing the set.
 Fortunate invitations to guide Vinson in 2003 and 2005 enabled me to add multiple ascents of the Antarctic summit to my list.
 As I was now looking to complete the set not once but twice, I visited Denali with friends in 2006 and made 2 ascents of the peak in June.
-I hope get a chance to climb both Carstenz and Kosciuszko (twice) in the next few years thus becoming one of the few people in the world to have completed the full set more than once.
+I finally got a chance to climb Carstensz in 2009, completeing the full 'set'.
+I hope to return to Carstensz in the near future and make another ascent of the peak thus becoming one of the few people in the world to have completed the full set more than once.
+At some point I shall also visit Australia to climb Kosciuszko (twice), giving me the 'classic' full set as well as the 'modern' version.

 Elbrus